Looking after your lifejacket

 It is important that boaters check their jackets regularly, prior to wearing.
 Remember, inflatable lifejackets are not lifejackets until they are inflated and all it takes is a fish hook, or a loose or damaged CO2 cylinder to prevent them from inflating.

-Step by Step guide on how to Self check your inflatable lifejacket
+How to check your inflatable lifejacket

 Check for visible signs of wear and damage.
 Ensure all fastenings and buckles are in good working order.